Kaiaua to Thames

 Adults - Dress up too, and be in to WIN 2 x tickets to the Whitianga Waterways Summer Concert Tour 2018

-Register on the day at the registration kiosk
+1.00pm: Register for Judging at the registration kiosk in Kopu

 - Enjoy a soak at the Miranda Hot Springs.